troessner/articles/2016-05-28-lessons-learned-from-some-of-the-best-ruby-codebases-part-3.markdown

 Excellent question!

-Ruby being, well, Ruby, there are of course multiple ways to do think.
-You could use [allocate](http://ruby-doc.org/core-2.2.3/Class.html#method-i-allocate) for instance:
+Ruby being, well, Ruby, there are of course multiple ways to instantiate objects.
+You could use [allocate](http://ruby-doc.org/core-2.2.3/Class.html#method-i-allocate) for example:

 ```Ruby
 user = User.new  # raises NotImplementedError: User is an abstract type